sfiddy/Doogle/README.md

 ## Questions for you
 - I was unable to test my feature specs given the fact that I wasn't able to downlaod the Selenium driver to a cloud IDE.
 Can you guys give me some feedback on my feature specs?
+- I found it difficult to do this project in the BDD way.
+In most cases, I ended up writing the code and then the tests.
+Does anyone have advice as to how to get in the habit of writing tests first?
+- Any general feedback is also appreciated:)

 ----------